 - Male descendants of service members eligible for American Legion membership are also eligible for membership in the Sons of the American Legion.

 Members of the Legion receive benefits such as member discounts, free magazines and gifts, and assistance with VA benefits for yourself and other veterans nationwide.

-Together We Served is another veteran community, with over 2 million members.
-We bring together veterans who may have worked together in years and decades past by connecting those whose profiles indicate they served at the same time and place.
+Together We Served is another prominent veteran community, with over 2 million members.
+TWS brings together veterans who may have served together by connecting those whose profiles indicate they served at the same time and place.
 Our boards are a great place to meet like-minded veterans, solicit advice, immerse yourself in modern military history, or otherwise make a connection.
-Be the next to join our organization today.
+Join Together We Served today to reconnect with people you served with.